-For a list of trade agreements with the EU and its member states, as well as concise explanations, please see http://tcc.export.gov/Trade_Agreements/index.asp
+For a list of trade agreements with the EU and its Member States, as well as concise explanations, please see

 The recognition of skills and qualifications acquired by EU citizens in EU Member States, including the corresponding recognition procedures and charges are, in correspondence with article 165 of the TFEU, the responsibility of Member States.
 Similarly, recognition of skills and qualification earned in third countries is also a national responsibility.

-However, the European Commission takes initiatives to facilitate recognition procedures.
+However, the European Commission takes initiative to facilitate recognition procedures.
 For example:

-The “Your Europe” website maintains a webpage dedicated to help citizens what the regulated professions are and what document are needed for their recognition in each Member State.
-Please see: http://europa.eu/youreurope/citizens/work/professional-qualifications/recognition-of-professional-qualifications/index_en.htm.
+The “Your Europe” website maintains a webpage dedicated to help citizens identify what the regulated professions are and what document are needed for their recognition in each Member State.
+Please see: Recognition of Professional Qualification.